5 Tips for Productivity at Work or Business

-It can be hard to improve your productivity.
-These easy tips can help make you more productive without losing your mind.
+It can be hard to improve your productivity, and these easy tips can help make you more productive without losing your mind.

 Have you felt that you couldn't accomplish everything on your list?
 It can be hard to improve your productivity.
-And you find your To-Do List becomes longer as the day progresses without checking off more items.
-Managing your day feels like an arduous task and even harder to know where to start.
+And your To-Do List becomes longer as the day progresses without checking off more items.
+Managing your day feels like an arduous task, and even harder to know where to start.

 Set Goals- Set 3 to 4 small, reachable goals to better measure thru the day.
 Write them the night before.
 Allow flexibility in your day for extra work or last-minute changes.

-Remove Distractions- Prepare your workplace, declutter your office and desk.
+Remove Distractions- Prepare your workplace, and declutter your office and desk.
 In the morning, ensure you have water and healthy snacks—schedule breaks and lunchtime to cater to your physical needs.
-Turn-off desktop and phone notifications to have a distraction-free work time.
+Turn off desktop and phone notifications to have a distraction-free work time.